Increase 3 times your chances of landing an offer Register ×

 With all this said, what is crucial is that the overall structure and format is maintained.
 This will be the case whether you are a recent graduate, Ph.D. or MBA.
 Even experienced hire cover letters will maintain the same fundamental format - though there will be (even) more expectation on the quality of the content.

-The only issue which should give you any cause for concern here is who the letter is addressed to.
-Where possible, you should be addressing the letter to a named person - usually the recruiting manager of the office you are applying to.
-However, where you cannot find a name to address your cover letter, it is perfectly acceptable to begin "To whom it may concern" or "Dear Sir or Madam".
+The only issue that should give you any cause for concern here is to Whom the letter is addressed.
+Where possible, you should be addressing the letter to a named person - usually the recruiting manager of the office to which you are applying.
+However, where you cannot find a name to address your cover letter to, it is perfectly acceptable to begin "To whom it may concern" or "Dear Sir or Madam".

 Example